-9.5 If payment by installations has been agreed, the Agency reserves the right to demand immediate payment of the total debt outstanding if installations or ancillary claims are not paid in time (acceleration clause).
+9.5 If payment by instalments has been agreed, the Agency reserves the right to demand immediate payment of the total debt outstanding if instalments or ancillary claims are not paid in time (acceleration clause).

-9.6 The Customer shall not be entitled to set off claims of the Agency against his own claims unless the Customer’s claim has been recognized by the Agency in writing or ascertained by the court.
+9.6 The Customer shall not be entitled to set off claims of the Agency against his own claims unless the Customer’s claim has been recognised by the Agency in writing or ascertained by court.